open-quantum-safe/tsc/guidelines/algorithm_inclusion.md

 - Availability of reference and optimized implementations
 - Interest from members of the OQS Technical Steering Committee and active contributors

+Inclusion of an algorithm in liboqs does not necessarily imply that the algorithm will be included in an OQS subproject, as individual OQS subprojects have their own goals and constraints.

 ## Deprecation policy

 Algorithms may be deprecated and marked for removal from OQS as their status changes.
 Examples of status changes that may lead to deprecation include: